openeuropa/task-runner/README.md

       this file to declare default options which are expected to work with your application under regular circumstances.
 This file should be committed in the project.
+    * Third parties might implement config modifiers to act on config as it has been built at this stage.
+A config modifier is a class implementing the `\OpenEuropa\TaskRunner\Contract\ConfigModifierInterface`.
+Such a class should be placed under the `TaskRunner\ConfigModifiers` relative namespace.
+For instance when `Some\Namespace` points to the `src/` directory, then the config modifier class should be placed in the `src/TaskRunner/ConfigModifiers` directory and will have the namespace set to `Some\Namespace\TaskRunner\ConfigModifiers`.
+The class name should end with the `ConfigModifier` suffix.
+Use the `::modify()` method to alter the configuration.
+A `@priority` annotation tag can be defined in the class docblock in order to determine the order of config modifiers.
+If missed, the "0 priority" is assumed.
+This mechanism allows also to insert custom YAML config files in the flow, see the following example:
+      ```
+      namespace Some\Namespace\TaskRunner\ConfigModifiers;

+      use Consolidation\Config\ConfigInterface;
+      use OpenEuropa\TaskRunner\Contract\ConfigModifierInterface;
+      use Robo\Robo;

+      /**
+       * @priority 100
+       */
+      class AddCustomFileConfigModifier implements ConfigModifierInterface
+      {
+          public static function modify(ConfigInterface $config)
+          {
+              // Interleave custom.yml between runner.yml.dist and runner.yml.
+              Robo::loadConfiguration(['custom.yml'], $config);
+          }
+      }
+      ```
     * `runner.yml` - project specific user overrides.
 This file is also located in the root folder of the project that depends on the Task Runner.
 This file can be used to override options with values that are specific to the